0030 to 0130 AT: The Information Age

 59 - Multiple teleoperated robots (telenauts) of various designs deployed off-Earth in several capacities.
 Use of teleoperation greatly reduces costs and increases the scale and range of missions that can be safely undertaken.

-60s - Regenerative medicine products increasingly play a role in healthcare.
+60s AT - Regenerative medicine products increasingly play a role in healthcare.

-65 - Self-contained autonomous robot systems (homebots) with generalist capabilities available commercially.
+65 - Self-contained autonomous robot systems (homebots) with some generalist capabilities available commercially.

 66 - Electrical and hybrid vehicles represent a large percentage of car ownership.
 Most nations have policies favoring them over the environmentally damaging combustion engine cars, and many countries have banned combustion engine vehicle sales entirely.
 There are ongoing heavy investments in the development of charging infrastructure worldwide and more efficient batteries, and in widespread transportation electrification.

-67 - First attempts at holovision using optical phased arrays.
+67 - First recorded attempts at holovision using optical phased arrays.

-68 - First manned Mars mission - the Discovery and Endeavor launch for Mars - arrive in 69 AT.
-Teleoperated robots play a role in exploring various areas of the planet and are used exclusively to explore both moons.
-After this initial mission, exploration beyond the Moon reverts to unmanned probes for another 25 years.
+68 - First manned Mars mission - the Discovery and Endeavor - launches for Mars, arriving in 69 AT.
+Teleoperated robots play a role in exploring various areas of the planet.
+After this initial mission, exploration beyond Luna reverts to unmanned probes for another 25 years.

 70s - Primitive neuro-technological interfacing increasingly available for medical and non-medical purposes.
 Consists primarily of non-invasive, wearable technology.